 Cerebral Palsy Birth Injuries

 While cerebral palsy is generally caused by generation mutations or unpreventable delivery complications, medical negligence can, in some cases, cause this devastating injury.
 When a medical professional’s negligence causes a birth injury such as cerebral palsy, a lawsuit may allow the family to seek compensation for medical bills and other damages.
-At Morgan & Morgan, our Orlando cerebral palsy attorneys have recovered millions on behalf of children who required lifelong care because their doctor, nurse or hospital acted negligently during the delivery process.
+At Morgan & Morgan, our cerebral palsy attorneys have recovered millions on behalf of children who required lifelong care because their doctor, nurse or hospital acted negligently during the delivery process.
 We are proud of our results, which include a $6.5 million birth injury settlement, and remain committed to helping cerebral palsy patients recover compensation for their losses.

 If your infant was diagnosed with cerebral palsy, you may be able to file a lawsuit against the doctor or hospital and recover compensation to help your child and family move forward.
-Complete our free case review form to learn more about how our Orlando cerebral palsy attorneys may be able to help with your cerebral palsy claim.
+Complete our free case review form to learn more about how our cerebral palsy attorneys may be able to help with your cerebral palsy claim.

 Medical Malpractice & Cerebral Palsy

 Medical negligence refers to a healthcare professional’s failure to meet the standard of care as determined by the medical community.
 If a child develops cerebral palsy as a result of any of the following, they may have grounds for a medical malpractice lawsuit: